Evelyn Quist, MD/MBA ’19, cares for an infant while providing medical services in the Afram Plains region of Ghana.

 Several accounting students visited PwC Ghana, where they observed the similarities and differences between Big Four accounting in the U.S. and Ghana.

 “I feel extremely fortunate to have had the opportunity to study in Ghana.
-I gained new perspectives on business processes and leadership styles, and had the chance to immerse myself in the country’s culture.
+I gained new perspectives on business and leadership, and had the chance to immerse myself in the country’s culture.
 Throughout this journey, I created meaningful relationships that will last a lifetime.
 The experience truly opened my eyes and caused me to change the way I view the world.”

 — Olivia Miller, BS ’18, MS ’19

-To ensure the health and safety of our students, faculty, alumni and business partners during COVID-19, all global and Experience the 50 programs for fall 2020 and winter 2021 will be virtual learning experiences.
-Programs for spring 2021 are being developed with an option to easily shift to virtual learning experiences should that prove necessary.
+To ensure the health and safety of our students, faculty, alumni and business partners during COVID-19, all global and Experience the 50 programs for fall 2020, winter 2021 and spring 2021 will be virtual learning experiences.

 Clinical Assistant Professor, Organization and Human Resources